Israel-quintero-navarro/Data-Mining-AG-JAN2020/EXAMS/Evaluation U4.md

 ### **Evaluaton Practice 4**

-##### mplement the K-Means grouping model with the Iris.csv dataset found at https://github.com/jcromerohdz/iris using the kmeans () method in R.
+##### implement the K-Means grouping model with the Iris.csv dataset found at https://github.com/jcromerohdz/iris using the kmeans () method in R.
 Once the grouping model is obtained do the corresponding data visualization analysis.

 ```R